zonArt/openlp/documentation/manual/source/dualmonitors.rst

 **Resolution Issue**

-There is a limitation with certain cards that limits the total resolution to 2048x2048, so both monitors can not have a total resolution totaling more than that.
+There is a limitation with certain cards which limits the total resolution to 2048x2048, so both monitors can not have a total resolution totaling more than that.
 To work around this it may be necessary to position your monitor as a top or bottom monitor as opposed to the typical side by side setup.
 This can easily